InfinityCg/colorspacer/README.md

-# colorspacer
+## Colorspacer
-Official github for the Blender addon Colorspacer by Infinitycg.in
+#Official github for the Blender addon Colorspacer by Infinitycg.in

-Colorspacer allows to set colorspaces of all your image textures with the click of a button Specially designed with ACES users in mind, the addon is set to include more color space options in the future
+Colorspacer allows to **set colorspaces of all your image textures with the click of a button** Specially designed with ACES users in mind, the addon is set to include more color space options in the future

 Currently the addon supports blender default and Aces color spaces